 General security and privacy are clearly a must, too - time to say goodbye to those DDoS attacks for good.
 And if you game on multiple platforms, then we suggest picking out a provider that is easily usable on a variety of devices.
 Luckily, the below services tick all of these boxes... and more.

 The best gaming VPNs in 2022:(opens in new tab)

 With 160 different locations across 94 countries, ExpressVPN should allow you to find a swift server from anywhere in the world.
-Indeed, it not only delivered some of the fastest speeds we witnessed during our testing, but they're really stable and reliable, too - and that's pretty much the same on its servers all over the world.
-So if you're worried about your ping rates sky rocketing, you really needn't be.
+Indeed, it not only delivered some of the fastest speeds we witnessed during our testing, but they're really stable and reliable, too - and that's mostly the same on its servers all over the world.
+So if you're worried about your ping rates skyrocketing, you really needn't be.

 It's secure as well, so DDoS attacks can be put to the back of your mind when you're facing off in the last gasps of a battle royale.

 The service excels in the mobile department by offering intuitive custom apps, in particular for Android and iOS.
-It's ridiculously easy to set up on PCs and there's easy to follow online guides to help get it going on PlayStations and Xbox, too.
+It's ridiculously easy to set up on PCs, and there's easy to follow online guides to help get it going on PlayStation and Xbox, too.

 If you were hoping to use your gaming VPN for streaming needs, then ExpressVPN is a great choice there as well.
 It easily unblocks the likes of Netflix, Amazon Prime Video, Hulu, YouTube and more, so that you can get around geo-restrictions when trying to watch your favorite content from abroad.
 That also means it's super handy if you were intending to use your VPN for Warzone to get around SBMM by spoofing your location to somewhere that has easier lobbies - we won't judge!